 In 2021/2022, we continued to compensate for the e-commerce GHG emissions that we were unable to reduce through offsetting in tangible, certified climate protection programmes.
-As a result, 2021/2022 was the first full year of $\rm CO_2$ -neutral e-commerce operations through compensation for our customers and us.
-We started including our private label products in our compensation scheme in July 2021, to also offer $\rm CO_2$ -neutral private label products through compensation.
+As a result, 2021/2022 was the first full year of CO_2 -neutral e-commerce operations through compensation for our customers and us.
+We started including our private label products in our compensation scheme in July 2021, to also offer CO_2 -neutral private label products through compensation.

-6 Compared to previously published information this presents the up-to-date information as per 31 May 2022.

-7 Scope 1: Direct emissions from our own operations such as fossil fuel combustion (boilers, vehicles, etc.), Scope 2: Indirect GHG emissions associated with purchased heating, electricity, steam or cooling

-8 Across this ESG report, we adapted our target years to our financial years (FY) from 1 March to end of February.
+- 6 Compared to previously published information this presents the up-to-date information as per 31 May 2022. - 7 Scope 1: Direct emissions from our own operations such as fossil fuel combustion (boilers, vehicles, etc.), Scope 2: Indirect GHG emissions associated with purchased heating, electricity, steam or cooling - 8 Across this ESG report, we adapted our target years to our financial years (FY) from 1 March to end of February.
 This means we still plan to reach a previously communicated 2025 target no later than 31 December 2025, which falls in 2025/2026.
-We will report progress annually within our FY cycles.

-9 In 2021/2022, we adapted the calculation of our GHG emissions and science-based targets from the calendar year to our financial year from 1 March to end of February.
+We will report progress annually within our FY cycles. - 9 In 2021/2022, we adapted the calculation of our GHG emissions and science-based targets from the calendar year to our financial year from 1 March to end of February.
 Hence, we adapted the base year from 2019 to 2019/2020.
-Our base year reported to the Science Based Targets initiative remains 2019 as of February 2022.

-10 Scope 3: Indirect emissions in our value chain outside of our organisation

-11 Equals our private labels contribution margin which equals our private labels net revenue minus private labels cost of goods sold our total GHG emissions.
-We also included more primary data to improve model accuracy.
-Lastly, we adjusted the re-2022.
-We therefore restate our 2019/2020 and 2020/2021 GHG and Reporting Standard to provide more transparency on emission reporting to assure a like-for-like comparison be-

-12 Here we have some uncertainty since we depend on our partners that would be required to set SBT.
-Initiatives are being implemented to create industry-wide alignment and increase efforts including assessing maturity levels towards setting SBT, one-on-one exchanges and providing dedicated training
+Our base year reported to the Science Based Targets initiative remains 2019 as of February 2022. - 10 Scope 3: Indirect emissions in our value chain outside of our organisation - 11 Equals our private labels contribution margin which equals our private labels net revenue minus private labels cost of goods sold - 12 Here we have some uncertainty since we depend on our partners that would be required to set SBT.
+Initiatives are being implemented to create industry-wide alignment and increase efforts including assessing maturity levels towards setting SBT, one-on-one exchanges and providing dedicated training materials

+ABOUT YOU^O ESG Report 2021/2022

+Raw

+Material &

+component

+production

+Processing

+Product

+facturing

+End of use

-Compared to our 2020/2021 Responsibility Report, we expanded the reporting to include all relevant Scope 3 cate-
+Compared to our 2020/2021 Responsibility Report, we expanded the reporting to include all relevant Scope 3 cateand Reporting Standard to provide more transparency on emission reporting to assure a like-for-like comparison be-